Jumpin' Jack Flash: Release and aftermath

 The Rolling Stones have played "Jumpin' Jack Flash" during every tour since its release.
 It is the song the band have played in concert most frequently, and has appeared on the concert albums Get Yer Ya-Ya's Out! (recorded 1969, released 1970), Love You Live (recorded 1976, released 1977), Flashpoint (recorded 1990, released 1991), Shine a Light (recorded 2006, released 2008), Hyde Park Live (2013), Totally Stripped (recorded 1995, released 2016), and Havana Moon (2016), as well as, notably, The Rolling Stones Rock and Roll Circus (recorded 1968, released 1996), featuring the only released live performance of the song with Brian Jones.
 Unlike most of that show, Jones is heard clearly, mixing with Richards's lead throughout the song.
 The intro is not usually played in concert and instead the song begins with the main riff.
 The open E or open D tuning of the rhythm guitar on the studio recording has also not been replicated in concert (with the possible exception of the 1968 NME awards show, no recording of which has ever surfaced).
 In the performance filmed for The Rolling Stones Rock and Roll Circus in December 1968, Richards used standard tuning; and ever since the band's appearance at Hyde Park on 5 July 1969, he has played it in open G tuning with a capo on the fourth fret.
 Richards is particularly fond of the song's main riff, often crediting it as his favorite among all of his most revered guitar riffs.

 In March 2005, Q magazine placed "Jumpin' Jack Flash" at number 2 in its list of the 100 Greatest Guitar Tracks.
 VH1 placed it at number 65 in its show 100 Greatest Rock Songs.

-It has placed in various positions on many "best of" lists including a ranking at 144 on Rolling Stone's list of "The 500 Greatest Songs of All Time", 7th on their list of the band's best songs, and the 77th most celebrated song according to Acclaimed Music.
+It has placed at 144 on Rolling Stone's list of "The 500 Greatest Songs of All Time", and 7th on their list of the band's best songs.

-A cover version of the song was composed to serve as the final mission of the Nintendo DS rhythm game Elite Beat Agents, in which the titular protagonists use their dancing skills to rally humanity against alien invaders who plan to outlaw all forms of music.
+A cover version of the song, performed by Billy Fogarty, was composed to serve as the final mission of the Nintendo DS rhythm game Elite Beat Agents, in which the titular protagonists use their dancing skills to rally humanity against alien invaders who plan to outlaw all forms of music.

-Music video

-Two promotional videos were made in May 1968: one of a live performance and another of the band lipsyncing to the studio recording.
-In the latter, the band members wear makeup.